 The answer to this question comes in two parts.

 - Compensatory damages in wrongful death lawsuits are not taxable by the IRS because the IRS does not deem them a source of income.
 A wrongful death settlement results in a plaintiff receiving these damages for lost wages, property damage, medical bills, medicine, pain and suffering, etc.

 - The IRS does, however, consider punitive damages taxable income.
-This is because the court does not award punitive damages to compensate for economical or emotional loss.
+This is because the court does not award punitive damages to compensate for economic or emotional loss.
 Instead, the court grants punitive awards to discourage further acts of negligence like the actions that led to the lawsuit.
-They are meant to punish the individual that caused your loved one’s death.
+They are meant to punish the individual who caused your loved one’s death.

 However, IRS regulations for punitive damages are not as cut-and-dry in Alabama.

 Alabama only allows punitive damages for wrongful death; it does not permit compensatory damages for wrongful death.
 For this reason, the IRS provides an exemption from taxation on punitive damages in Alabama.

 This means you do not pay taxes on wrongful death settlements in Alabama.